Table of contents

 1. Click Add Rule, select Send LDAP Attributes as Claims, and type whatever name you like for the rule, such as "Display Name to Name".

-2. Select Active Directory for the store, then map LDAP Attribute Display-Name to Name, then click OK.
+2. Select Active Directory for the store, then map LDAP Attribute Display-Name to Name, and then click OK.

 See the attributes claims guide for more information.